massonix/richter_transformation/README.md

 ### Dataset description

-The scRNA-seq data for this project was sequenced in three different phases, which correspond to the three subprojects one can find in the associated metadata:
+The scRNA-seq data for this project was obtained for different patients (ids 12, 19, 63, 365, 3299) that underwent chronic lymphoyctic leukemia to Richter transformation.
+For each patient we have sequential clinical samples: disease, progression, treatment, Richter.
+The scRNA-seq data was sequenced in three different phases, which correspond to the three subprojects one can find in the associated metadata:

 #### Phase I: CLL_52